-There are three types of notifications under UR ENS, "Immediate," "Status Update," and "All Clear," which are described on the following pages.
+There are three types of notifications under University ENS, "Immediate," "Status Update," and "All Clear," which are described on the following pages.

-Considering the safety of the community, an Immediate Notification to the campus is made when the URPD or another Responsible University Authority confirms that an emergency situation poses an immediate threat to life safety or security of the campus population.
-The URPD Senior Officer on Duty, URPD Communication Officer (for high wind, hail, and tornado warnings), or another Responsible University Authority that is authorized to make an Immediate Notification to provide alert, warning, and safety or protection instructions.
+An immediate notification to the campus is made when the URPD or another Responsible University Authority confirms that an emergency situation poses an immediate threat to life safety or security of the campus population.
+The URPD Senior Officer on Duty, URPD Communication Officer (for high wind, hail, and tornado warnings), or another Responsible University Authority are authorized to make an Immediate Notifications to provide alert, warning, and safety or protection instructions.